gael-src/css-animation-46-2/exercise/README-exercise.md

 - On the hover, create a css `animation`, name it `left-to-right` or anything you want.
 For duration and behavior specify `1s` and `ease-in-out`. </br>
 - Then declare your function `left-to-right`, using `@keyframe`. </br>
-- The keyframe is declared on it's own in the CSS, same as you would declare a `@media` query. </br>
+- The keyframe is declared on its own in the CSS, same as you would declare a `@media` query. </br>
 - In the keyframe we can now decide what happen at `100%`. </br>
 - The default of `0%` is what we declared before, if not specified. </br>
 - `animation` contain: `animation-name`, `animation-duration`, `animation-delay`, `animation-fill-mode`, `animation-play-state`, etc... </br>